China Railways DF8: DF8BJ

 The DF8BJ, which uses the 16V280ZJG engine (4,000 kW), GTO VVVF inverter and AC traction motors, was produced by Ziyang.
 It was designed for Qingzang Railway.

 DF8CJ

 The DF8CJ is produced by Qishuyan.
 It was equipped with a 16V280ZJB (R16V280ZJ) engine (maximum power 4.4 MW) and AC traction motors.

 Later passenger model HXN5K, freight model HXN5B and FXN5C use a 12-cylinder version (R12V280ZJ) prime mover.

 DF8DJ

 Ziyang made a special DF8B which was originally intended to be used on the Qingzang line and was numbered DF8DJ-0001.
 The DF8DJ version has a Caterpillar 3616 engine of rated power 5.08 MW and AC asynchronous traction motors and its service power is 4.8 MW.
 The Chinese Ministry of Railways rejected the proposal and it was renumbered DF8B-5672.
 It's now running on Xiyan Line in Shaanxi and has been remodified with dual-fuel engine (LNG & diesel oil).

-Vietnam Railways D15E

-The Order 8 New Locomotives CKD4D, Has Been designed for use in Vietnam were number 4401-4408 Except During September 21 2025.